Threading a tweed warp onto the loom

-I have recently designed a new tartan - Hebridean Celebration.
-Weaving tartan involves a bit more skill and experience than I have so far acquired so I have had the tartan woven for me in the Outer Hebrides.
+A few years ago I designed a new tartan - Hebridean Celebration.
+Weaving tartan involves a bit more skill and experience than I have so far acquired so I had the tartan woven for me in the Outer Hebrides.
 In 2019 I registered another tartan - Highland Celebration - and it was woven in a 12oz weight wool at Prickly Thistle Tartan Weavers at Evanton just north of Inverness.

-In addition to the tweed weaving I also do small-scale weaving for trimmings for my ecclesiastical work and some of my wallhangings and these may be produced using a variety of techniques such as a mini peg loom, tablet weaving, an inkle loom and a small table-top 8-shaft loom.
+In addition to fabric weaving I also do small-scale weaving for trimmings for my ecclesiastical work and some of my wallhangings and these may be produced using a variety of techniques such as a mini peg loom, tablet weaving, an inkle loom and a small table-top 8-shaft loom.

 I have a cord-making machine which I use for producing cords of varying thicknesses and I also use a marudai to produce Kumihimo style braids.